 The page has been translated by Gen AI.

-A workload is an application that runs on Kubernetes Engine.
+The workload is an application running on Kubernetes Engine.
 You can create a namespace and then add or delete workloads.
-Workloads are created and managed per deployment, pod, stateful set, daemon set, job, and cron job.
+Workloads are created and then managed for each item: Deployment, Pod, StatefulSet, DaemonSet, Job, and CronJob.

 Reference

-Deployments, Pods, StatefulSets, DaemonSets, Jobs, and CronJobs services are set by default to the cluster (namespace) selected when creating the service.
-Even if you select other items in the list, the default cluster (namespace) setting is retained.
+Deployments, Pods, StatefulSets, DaemonSets, Jobs, and CronJobs are defaulted to the cluster (namespace) selected when creating the service.
+Even if you select a different item in the list, the default cluster (namespace) setting is retained.

-• To select a different cluster (namespace), click the gear button on the right side of the list.
-Cluster/Namespace Settings popup, select the cluster and namespace to change and click the Confirm button.
-You can view the services created in the selected cluster/namespace.
+• To select a different cluster (namespace), click the gear button on the right side of the list. * Cluster/Namespace Settings In the popup window, select the cluster and namespace to change, and click the Confirm button. * You can view the services created in the selected cluster/namespace.

 Managing Deployments

-A Deployment refers to a resource that provides updates for Pods and ReplicaSets.
-In workloads, you can create a Deployment and view detailed information or delete it.
+A Deployment refers to a resource that provides updates for Pods and ReplicaSets (ReplicaSet).
+You can create a deployment in the workload, view its details, or delete it.

 Create Deployment